br3ndonland/udacity-fsnd/info/fsnd-support.md

 ### 201804

+#### 20180506

+May 05, 2018

+Hey, Brendon!
+How is the nanodegree going? :) Did you accomplish anything in the last days?
+Did u get stuck on anything?
+Remember to tell me if you need some help so I can try to help yooou! :D
+3:22 pm

+Hey Luiz.
+Things are going well.
+I'm learning JavaScript and the Google Maps API.
+6:40 pm
+May 06, 2018

+Awesome :)

+Lemme know if u get stuck on anything

+#### 20180427-29

+April 28, 2018

+Finally got my Flask catalog project submitted!
+Time to move on to lots of JavaScript!
+1:31 am

+Awesooome, Brendooon! :D Congratz!

+I hope u enjoy JS :)

+I got the Udacity reviews back already on my Flask app.
+I passed with no corrections needed!
+The reviewer said, "I really commend you for this project."

+YES!

+9:27 pm
+April 29, 2018

+Awesoooome!
+Congraaaatz, Brendon! :D

+Noooooow.. frontend, right? :D

 #### 20180407

 Hey Luiz.
 I got the pages and JSON of the Flask item catalog app debugged, but I'm still struggling to implement authentication.